prp-e/generative_ui_prompts/new_approach.md

 Design tips you should keep in mind:

+- All components should be centered.
-- All components must have a gradient background, blue to black from bottom to top (unless we specify the background)
+- All components must have a gradient background, blue to black from bottom to top.
+- Do not mention background in the generated prompt.
-- The gradient background SHOULD NOT be in the prompt, but must be applied.
+- The gradient background SHOULD NOT be in the prompt, but __must be applied__.
+-
 - When images are needed, use unsplash random function.
 - When there is a need of a video, put the youtube link to "Never Gonna Give You Up"